 When in doubt, ask.

 If you’re unsure about the tone of a planned post, link, photo, etc., ask around.
-Ask colleagues in your department, share your concern on the SMUG listserv, or feel free to contact the Office of Communications.
+Ask colleagues in your department or feel free to contact the Office of Communications.